kc17/consul-workshop/lab99/README.md

 // You will get error message here, because you do not have permission to join cluster and sync data
 # consul agent --config-dir=/consul/config

-// change acl.tokens.agent and acl.token.default (from above commands)
+// Change acl.tokens.agent and acl.token.default (get key from above commands)
 # vi /consul/config/consul.json
 {
     "data_dir": "/consul/data",